allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

     #v(0.1pt)
     #line(length: 100%, stroke: 2pt)
   ]

-  = What to do if there's symptoms after a dose?
+  = What if there are symptoms after a dose?

-  // Symptoms can be either MILD or SEVERE.
-Mild symptoms are expected especially in the beginning; however, they should be monitored in the rare case it progresses to a severe reaction.
-Record reactions in a diary.
+  Symptoms can be either MILD or SEVERE.
+Mild symptoms are expected especially in the beginning.

-  #let height = 88%
+  #let height = 78%
   #let mild-card(body) = {
     rect(
       width: 100%,